 Myth #1: There is no good college baseball outside of D1.

 Truth: Every division of NCAA baseball offers quality baseball.
 Would you believe me if I told you that there are some D3 schools that compete against D1 schools regularly and even beat them?
 It’s true.
-Some junior college baseball, NAIA, and D2 baseball can also be competitive with D1 quality.
-While JC, D2, and D3 may not be as high a level on the whole, great baseball can be played at all levels.
+As we said earlier, there are programs at every level (D2, D3, JUCO, and NAIA that could be competitive with D1 programs.
+Still not sold?
+While D1 moves the most players to the professional ranks, each year, players are drafted out of every division.
+If a competitive program with a high level of play is important to you, you’ll find that at all levels.

 Myth #2: You can’t get any baseball-related financial assistance from Non-D1 programs.

 Truth: You can get financial packages for all levels of college baseball.
 While D3 schools don’t offer athletic scholarships, many coaches can come up with creative ways to get their players other financial packages to help them pay for school.
-Athletic scholarships are also available to certain levels of JC ball as well as D2 ball.
+Athletic scholarships are also available to certain levels of JUCO ball as well as D2 baseball and NAIA.
 In addition to athletic scholarships, there are many other types of scholarships that students can apply for, and all students should file for financial aid by filing a FAFSA form.
 You can find out about that here.

 Myth #3: There is no way to make it to the next level if you play for a Non-D1 school.